alaarajab/se_project_react/README.md

 - **Backend / API**: `json-server` (mock server), RESTful API, fetch / Axios
 - **Tools & Workflow**: Git, GitHub, VS Code, Figma, Webpack

+## Deployment

+This project is intended to run locally with the mock server.
+GitHub Pages deployment is not recommended while using the local API due to routing and API limitations.

+> **Note:** Currently, the application uses a hardcoded/mock database (`db.json`) for demonstration purposes.
+These items will not appear in a production deployment.
+A full backend with a database will be implemented in the next sprint in my TripleTen course.

+Future deployment will use cloud services for full backend integration.

 ## Links

 - [Figma Design](https://www.figma.com/file/DTojSwldenF9UPKQZd6RRb/Sprint-10%3A-WTWR)